-1 Make an Edit selection or place the Edit cursor at the location where you want to separate one or more MIDI notes.

-- Choose Edit > Separate > At Selection. - Right-click in the Notes pane and choose Separate. - Press Control+E (Windows) or Command+E (Mac) to separate MIDI notes at the selection.
+- 1 Make an Edit selection or place the Edit cursor at the location where you want to separate one or more MIDI notes. - 2 Do one of the following: - Choose Edit > Separate > At Selection. - Right-click in the Notes pane and choose Separate. - Press Control+E (Windows) or Command+E (Mac) to separate MIDI notes at the selection.